 The bandas at Beho Beho are also a comfortable haven from which to enjoy the delights of the true African bush of the Selous Game Reserve.

 Privacy and Exclusivity – Bailey’s Banda, an ‘owner’s house’ or private villa positioned on the hillside overlooking the main camp enjoys stunning views into the valley and the hippo pools which are certainly wild Africa at its very best.
-Bailey’s Banda is still part of the camp but enjoys its privacy and is the perfect hideaway for those who want to appreciate the bush without the ‘camaraderie’ of staying in a ‘house party-style’ camp like Beho Beho.
+Bailey’s Banda is still part of the camp but enjoys its privacy and is the perfect hideaway for those who want to appreciate the bush without the ‘camaraderie’ of staying in a house party-style camp like Beho Beho.

 Your home in Africa – Staying in Bailey’s Banda is very much like having your own house in Africa, a luxurious haven for exploring the magnificent Selous game reserve, but on your own terms – whether it is on foot, in your exclusive safari vehicle or your exclusive private boat on nearby Lake Tagalala.
-During the heat of the day what better than to have your own private pool, sun deck or the shade of a sun-umbrella and in the evenings dinner under the stars before settling down in the comfort of your own sitting room to enjoy some music or a movie before bed.
+During the heat of the day what better than to have your own private pool, sun deck, or the shade of a sun umbrella, and in the evening’s dinner under the stars before settling down in the comfort of your own sitting room to enjoy some music or a movie before bed.

 Beho Beho, originally a hunting camp, was the first property to be sited in the reserve.
-It was placed at the very centre of wildlife activity and diversity, in the cooler hillside location near to a permanent water source providing a ‘magnet’ for thirsty animals.
-The hunters of times gone by obviously knew a thing or two about siting camps!
+It was placed at the very center of wildlife activity and diversity, in the cooler hillside location near a permanent water source providing a ‘magnet’ for thirsty animals.
+The hunters of times gone by obviously knew a thing or two about sitting camps!
 Successive camps north of the Rufiji River were sited along the banks of the river giving close proximity to the many resident hippo and crocodiles.

-From Beho Beho it is possible to explore a unique array of environmental biodiversity, from the riverine forests, miombo woodlands and plains to the fascinating lake regions of Tagalala and Mwanze.
-The speciality of the camp is to go on guided and guarded walking safaris, either early mornings or late afternoons avoiding the intense heat of the day when both animals and humans tend to look for suitable shade.
+From Beho Beho it is possible to explore a unique array of environmental biodiversity, from the riverine forests, miombo woodlands, and plains to the fascinating lake regions of Tagalala and Mwanza.
+The specialty of the camp is to go on guided and guarded walking safaris, either in the early mornings or late afternoons avoiding the intense heat of the day when both animals and humans tend to look for suitable shade.
 The morning walks commence at 0630hrs and last from three to five hours including a stop for breakfast at a shady spot.
 Afternoon walks can also be very rewarding, leaving at 1630 hrs for about two hours to meet a vehicle well supplied with welcome ‘sundowner’ drinks, before the darkness comes and it is time to drive back to camp.
 Beho Beho is one of the few safari camps where it is possible to walk straight from the camp itself, with a variety of routes to hippo pools, First World War trenches, the grave of Frederick Courtney Selous, for who the reserve was named, and several easy or more demanding trails known only to our walking guides.